Loket: History

 In the second half of the 12th century, a royal castle Loket was built on a landmark promontory within the Ohře River bend.
 It used to be called the "Key to the Kingdom of Bohemia".
 Soon after, a small town, first mentioned in 1234, arose below the castle.

 In the early 15th century the royal town was fortified and turned into an important focal point of the Bohemian Crown.
 In the course of the 19th century, the town became famous for its local porcelain factory.
 However, industrial production was located in the surrounding towns.

-The town was part of the Austrian Empire until 1918, in the Falkenau 18th district (one of the 94 "Bezirkshauptmannschaften" in Bohemia).

-From 1938 to 1945 it was one of the municipalities in Sudetenland.
-In 1945 the German population was expelled according to the Beneš decrees.
+From 1938 to 1945, Loket was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+In 1945, the German population was expelled according to the Beneš decrees.
 In the late 20th century, the castle underwent a complete reconstruction and was subsequently open to the public.

 Demographics

+Transport

+Loket is the starting point of the railway line to Chomutov.